-The Grievance Process for Title IX sexual harassment (hereafter, the "Grievance Process"), as distinct from the ERP, is narrow in its scope, and is only applied to allegations of misconduct that meet the definitional and jurisdictional requirements of Title IX sexual harassment.
+The Grievance Process, as distinct from the ERP, is narrow in its scope, and is only applied to allegations of misconduct that meet the definitional and jurisdictional requirements of Title IX sexual harassment.

-Upon the filing of a Grievance Process complaint, whereby an affected party (now "complainant") or the EDEC has formally requested that the University take action to investigate and adjudicate an individual respondent, the University employs the Grievance Process to thoroughly, fairly, and impartially assess the available evidence and implement an appropriate response.
+Upon the filing of a Grievance Process complaint, whereby an affected party (referred to as a "complainant" following the filing of a complaint) or the EDEC has formally requested that the University take action to investigate and adjudicate an individual respondent, the University employs the Grievance Process to thoroughly, fairly, and impartially assess the available evidence and implement an appropriate response.